blues/app-accelerators/80-ev-charger-session-utilization-monitor/README.md

 > This reference application is intended to provide inspiration and help you get started quickly.
 It uses specific hardware choices that may not match your own implementation.
 Focus on the sections most relevant to your use case.
 If you'd like to discuss your project and whether it's a good fit for Blues, [feel free to reach out](https://blues.com/contact-sales/).

+## What you'll have when you're done

-A cellular [energy monitoring](https://blues.com/solutions-energy-monitoring/) retrofit for Level 2 EV chargers — mount a DIN-rail energy meter on the charger's AC feed, bolt a Blues Notecard inside the electrical panel, and get per-session metered kWh, peak power, session duration, hourly utilization rates, and charger availability in Notehub without touching the charger itself, enrolling in a charging network, or involving site IT.
-Energy is measured by a hardware-metered, dual voltage-and-current instrument; charger availability is tracked from the meter's V_rms register — when mains voltage is absent the circuit is definitively offline.
+A cellular [energy monitoring](https://blues.com/solutions-energy-monitoring/) retrofit for Level 2 EV chargers — mount a DIN-rail energy meter on the charger's AC feed, bolt a Blues Notecard inside the electrical panel, and within minutes you'll see three types of data arriving in Notehub: per-session metered kWh and peak power (`charger_session.qo`, one per charged vehicle), hourly utilization and availability summaries (`charger_summary.qo`, one per hour), and mains-offline alerts (`charger_alert.qo` when the charger circuit loses power).
+Energy is measured by a hardware-metered instrument; charger availability is tracked from the meter's V_rms register — when mains voltage is absent the circuit is definitively offline.
+No modification to the charger hardware, no OCPP enrollment, no site IT involvement required.
 See [§9](#9-limitations-and-next-steps) for design boundaries and production expansion paths.

+## Quickstart: From bench to Notehub in 5 steps

+Before diving into the full documentation, here's the fastest path from parts to first event in Notehub:

+1. **Create a Notehub project** at [notehub.io](https://notehub.io) and copy its ProductUID (looks like `com.your-company:ev-charger-monitor`).
+2. **Wire the bench rig** — Notecarrier CX + Notecard MBGLW + SDM120-Modbus energy meter + SparkFun BOB-10124 RS-485 transceiver (D0/D1/D2 pins).
+Full wiring details in [§4](#4-wiring-and-assembly).
+3. **Edit firmware/ev_charger_session_monitor/ev_charger_session_monitor.ino** — replace the empty string on line 53 (`#define PRODUCT_UID ""`) with your ProductUID.
+4. **Flash with Arduino IDE** — open the sketch, select **Generic STM32L4 series → Cygnet** as the board, hit **Upload**.
+Or use `arduino-cli` (see [§6.1](#61-installing-and-flashing) for commands).
+5. **Watch Notehub** — open your project's **Events** tab.
+You'll see `_session.qo` within seconds (proves radio works), a `charger_summary.qo` within the hour, and a `charger_session.qo` after you run a test load (see [§8](#8-validation-and-testing)).

+For detailed component selection, wiring, Notehub configuration, and validation, read on.

 ## 1. Project Overview